AlfrescoArchive/alfresco-support-tools/readme.md

-# Alfresco Support Tools for the new Admin console in Alfresco 4.2
+# Alfresco Support Admin Tools

 This add-on has been designed to work only in **Alfresco Enterprise 4.2** using JDK7 and Tomcat7.